 While certain government authorities in North America have ordered the closure or minimization of all non-essential business operations in regions where they operate, the Company falls within the exemptions for essential businesses that provide essential products and workforces that carry out critical manufacturing.
-Kelso therefore plans to continue operations at its valve assembly facility in Bonham, Texas while being mindful of the potential impacts of COVID-19 in light of current conditions.
+Kelso therefore plans to continue operations at its valve assembly facility in Bonham, Texas, while being mindful of the potential impacts of COVID-19.